papioPhlo/polyDetect/README.md

 Running dataEval.py ===================
 Make sure that for each sample, a directory exists containing only the files generated using polyDetect for that sample.
 The name of each directory should be the appropriate sample id <id>.
 Much match the prefix of the files contained within.
 Now place all of these directories in one master directory.
-In this master directory, create a file containing a list of all of the sample IDs (See sample orgID list on github: sample.orgID)
+In this master directory, create a file containing a list of all of the sample IDs (See sample orgID list in this repository: sample.orgID)
 From the master directory, run dataEval.py dataEval.py <master> <idlist> <predict> <chrom> > <output>
 <master> - path to master directory